geoffrosen/geoffrosen_com_wowchemy/content/authors/admin/_index.md

 ---

-I'm a current urology resident at the University of Missouri in Columbia, MO.
+I'm a staff urologist at the Portland VA Medical Center.
 I am originally from Beaverton, OR then went to college at Emory University and completed medical school at Columbia University in New York City.

 I'm interested in research, teaching/mentoring, and clinical care.
 Previous projects have been in natural language processing, insect-bacterial symbiosis, and the human vaginal microbiota.
 Ongoing work is in several domains including opioid use and prescribing, microbiology and urology, and perioperative management.